-- 1. Any signatory to this PA may request, at any time, a review of the implementation of the terms of this PA. - 2.
-For the first 24 months following the implementation of this PA, the City shall hold quarterly (every three months) meetings with all of the signatories and consulting parties to discuss implementation of this PA including near-term planned activities. - 3.
-Every six months following the execution of this PA, until it expires or is terminated, the City shall provide all signatories to this PA a summary report detailing the work undertaken pursuant to its terms.
-Such report shall include any scheduling changes proposed, any problems encountered, and any disputes or objections received during efforts to carry out the terms of the PA. - 4.
-After the 24 month period mentioned in Stipulation XIII.
-E. 2. above, FTA shall conduct annual meetings of signatories and consulting parties to discuss implementation of this PA over the preceding year and planned activities for the coming year.
-FTA shall evaluate the effectiveness of this PA and whether any amendments or changes are needed based on the City's summary reports or project modifications and provide its evaluation to the signatories prior to the meeting - 5.
-Work products not containing sensitive information will be submitted to the following repositories so that the information generated is made available to the public: SHPD, State Publications Distribution Center (15 copies), University of Hawai'i, and the Municipal Reference Library (3 copies). - F. Emergency Situation-Immediate rescue and salvage operations conducted to preserve life or property are exempt from the provisions of Section 106 and this PA.
-In the event that an emergency situation should occur during the Project, FTA shall follow the provisions of 36 CFR 800.12. - G. Coordination with Other Federal Involvement-In the event that the City or other agency applies for additional federal funding or approvals for the Honolulu High-Capacity Transit Corridor Project and the undertaking remains unchanged, such funding or approving agency may comply with Section 106 by agreeing in writing to the terms of this PA and notifying the Signatories.
-Any necessary amendments will be considered in accordance with Stipulation XIII.H.
+1. Any Signatory to this PA may request, at any time, a review of the implementation of the terms of this PA.

+2. For the first twenty-four (24) months following the implementation of this PA, the City shall hold quarterly (every three (3) months) meetings with the consulting parties to discuss implementation of this PA including near-term planned activities.

+3. Every six (6) months following the execution of this PA, until it expires or is terminated, the City shall provide all signatories to this PA a summary report detailing the work undertaken pursuant to its terms.
+Such report shall include any scheduling changes proposed, any problems encountered, and any disputes or objections received during efforts to carry out the terms of the PA.

+4. After the 24-month period mentioned in Stipulation XIV.E.2. above, FTA shall conduct annual meetings of consulting parties to discuss implementation of this PA over the preceding year and planned activities for the coming year.
+FTA shall evaluate the effectiveness of this PA and whether any amendments or changes are needed based on the City's summary reports or Project modifications and provide its evaluation to the signatories prior to the meeting

+5. Work products not containing sensitive information will be submitted to the following repositories so that the information generated is made available to the public: SHPD, State Publications Distribution Center (15 copies), University of Hawai'i, and the Municipal Library (3 copies).

+F. Emergency Situation-Immediate rescue and salvage operations conducted to preserve life or property are exempt from the provisions of Section 106 of the NHPA and this PA.
+In the event that an emergency situation should occur during the Project, FTA shall follow the provisions of 36 C.F.R. § 800.12.

+G. Coordination with Other Federal Involvement-In the event that the City or other agency applies for additional federal funding or approvals for the Honolulu High-Capacity Transit Corridor Project and the undertaking remains unchanged, such funding or approving agency may comply with Section 106 of the NHPA by agreeing in writing to the terms of this PA and notifying the signatories.
+Any necessary amendments will be considered in accordance with Stipulation XIV.H.

-- H. Amendments-Any signatory to this PA may propose that this PA be amended, whereupon the signatories and consulting parties to the PA shall consult to consider such amendment.
+H. Amendments-Any Signatory to this PA may propose that this PA be amended, whereupon the signatories to the PA shall consult to consider such amendment.
 Any amendment must be agreed to in writing by all signatories.
-The amendment will be effective on the date a copy with all signatures is filed with the ACHP. - I. Termination-If any signatory to this PA determines that its terms will not or cannot be carried out, that party shall immediately consult with the other parties to attempt to develop an amendment per Stipulation XIII.H.
-If within 30 days (or another time period agreed to by all signatories) an amendment cannot be reached, any signatory may terminate the PA upon written notification to the other signatories.
-Once the PA is terminated and prior to work continuing on the undertaking, FTA must either: (1) execute a new agreement pursuant to 36 CFR 800.6; or (2) request, take into account, and respond to comments of the ACHP under 36 CFR 800.7.
+The amendment will be effective on the date a copy with all signatures is filed with the ACHP.

+I. Termination-If any Signatory to this PA determines that its terms will not or cannot be carried out, that party shall immediately consult with the other Signatory parties to attempt to develop an amendment per Stipulation XIV.H.
+If within thirty (30) days (or another time period agreed to by all signatories) an amendment cannot be reached, any Signatory may terminate the PA upon written notification to the other signatories.
+Once the PA is terminated and prior to work continuing on the undertaking, FTA must either: (1) execute a new agreement pursuant to

+36 C.F.R. § 800.6; or (2) request, take into account, and respond to comments of the ACHP under 36 C.F.R. § 800.7.
 FTA shall notify the signatories as to the course of action it will pursue.
 This PA may be terminated by the execution of a subsequent agreement that explicitly terminates this PA or supersedes its terms.